Arizona Cost of Living

 Arizona Cost of Living Breakdown 2026

-The 2026 reality check: Arizona is still cheaper than California, New York, or Massachusetts on most line items.
+The August 2026 reality check: Arizona is still cheaper than California, New York, or Massachusetts.
 But the gap has narrowed sharply since 2019.
-Home insurance is up 48% in five years, summer electric bills routinely hit $300 to $500 in Phoenix, and Phoenix car insurance now averages $2,943 per year.
+Home insurance up 70% in five years, summer electric bills $300 to $500 in Phoenix, Phoenix car insurance $2,943/year.
 If your “Arizona is cheap” expectation is older than 2022, throw it out.

 State Income Tax